- Bacchus Law Firm

 Florida Family Courts – The Florida Court system's family court website provides families with resources for divorce, child support, self-help, and required forms.

 Florida Collaborative Divorce Lawyer | Broward County, FL

 If you have questions about the collaborative divorce process, do not hesitate to contact the experienced divorce attorneys at Bacchus Law Firm.
 We have years of experience helping clients through the often-complex process of divorce.
 Our legal team is trained in the collaborative process and can speak confidentially about your case.

-Call (954) 500-5555 to schedule a free consultation with Bacchus Law Firm today.
+Call (954) 500-5555 to schedule a consultation with Bacchus Law Firm today.
 Bacchus Law Firm serves clients in Miami, Fort Lauderdale, West Palm Beach, LaBelle, or East Naples, Florida.